 In Lloret de Mar, the five star Guitart Monterray is a short distance from the beach and the centre of town and has a casino straight out of Las Vegas.

-Where to Eat in Roses and Lloret de Mar
+click Where to Eat in Roses and Lloret de Mar

 Tramonti on the sea front in Roses serves the best pizzas in Spain – it’s got plenty of awards to back that claim up.
 Carmen’s in Lloret del Mar is a stylish bar with a dining area in the rear serving excellent traditional Catalonian cuisine.

-What to do in Roses and Lloret de Mar
+go to link What to do in Roses and Lloret de Mar

 A trip to the serene and sublime Santa Clotilde Gardens is a must in Lloret del Mar.
 In Roses the Roses Express is cheesy fun.
 This 4×4 tourist train passes some hidden beauty spots on its way to captivating Cadaqués including the bay that’s home to the world famous El Bulli restaurant.